 - Part 1: In the Home and Field

 - Part 2: In the Market Place and Workshop

-- Part 4: In the Temple and Christian Church
+- Part 4: Government, the Temple, and the Church

 But because many trades were a mix of cottage industry and manufacturing on a larger scale, and many people also grew their own food and textiles for clothing, these sections tend to cross over.
 Village-grown grain was sometimes shipped to the city for baking.
 Likewise some textile fibers grown and spun in the village were woven and sewn in the city.

 Much of the cottage industry was carried out in or around the home: in the main living area, in a courtyard, under a side awning, or sometimes in a specially constructed room or workshop.
 In these family enterprises, children learned the trade from their parents, and even elderly family members assisted.

 In cities, those engaged in the same occupation often lived near one another in an area where the needed raw materials were readily available.
 They also formed trade guilds or associations for socialization, mutual support and protection, and to ensure quality products.